 At this time of year I start baking with pumpkin.
-Admitedly, I normally buy the canned pumpkin puree that’s readily available at the grocery store, but that’s still baking.
+Admitedly, I normally buy the canned pumpkin puree that’s readily available at the grocery store, rather than cooking my own pumpkin.

 So, this year, when I realized October was nearly here, I put some cans of pumpkin in my cart when I was at the grocery store.
 With visions of pumpkin pie, spiced cupcakes, muffins and new treats yet to be discovered, I headed home.